sudojunior/sudojunior.github.io/_posts/2020-07-27-powershell-customization.md

 There are some other customizations available to powershell that were inspired by shell scripts.

-One of them being 'posh-git' based on 'oh-my-posh'.
-The theme used below is `Agnoster`. *Please don't use `Material`, you'll need to reboot your terminal session to fix the symbols.*
+One of them being 'posh-git' for 'oh-my-posh'.
+The theme used below is `Agnoster`.

+I would show all of them

 I would recommend reading this gist about how to configure PowerShell for this modification: https://gist.github.com/jchandra74/5b0c94385175c7a8d1cb39bc5157365e